Reporting Older Adult Abuse

-What Does A Report Look Like?
+What Does A Reporting Form Look Like?

-A report of elder abuse need not be a formal, written report.
-Instead, all that is typically required is a telephone call to your local APS or social services agency.
-Important information to include in a report would be:
+A report of elder abuse doesn't need to be a formal, written report.
+All that is typically required is a telephone call to your local APS or social services agency.

-The names and relationships of the parties and the person reporting
+- The names and relationships of the parties and the person reporting

-The age and condition of the victim (physical health and mental state)
+- The age and condition of the victim (physical health and mental state)

-Your specific observations and concerns (including dates of events and a timeline, if possible)
+- Your specific observations and concerns (including dates of events and a timeline, if possible)

-Any concerns of immediate harm
+- Any concerns of immediate harm

-Any assets of the victim that may be subject to exploitation
+- Any assets of the victim that may be subject to exploitation

-Other potential witnesses and their contact information
+- Other potential witnesses and their contact information

-Any relevant documents you may have (such as copies of emails, letters, powers of attorney, wills, or trusts)
+- Any relevant documents you may have (such as copies of emails, letters, powers of attorney, wills, or trusts)

 Additional Resources and Legal Help